akhilc19/aws-terraform-actions-pipeline/README.md

 ## ⚙️ **Prerequisites**

-* **Fork this repository** – You must fork it to your own GitHub account so you can add secrets (you cannot add secrets to a repo you don’t own).
+* **Fork this repository** – You must fork it to your own GitHub account so you can add secrets (you cannot add secrets to a repo you don't own).

 * **AWS Account** with IAM permissions to provision EC2, S3, etc.

 * **GitHub Secrets**

   * `AWS_ACCESS_KEY_ID` – IAM user access key